chrishoina/db-tools-docs/ordsInstallationGuide/chapter5/5-miscellaneous-configuration-options-of-oracle-rest-data-services.md

 <!-- #### Example 5-2 Using a specific access log format

-When the ORDS `standalone.access.log` configuration setting has been set, ORDS access logs will be saved to the named location.
+When the ORDS `standalone.access.log` configuration setting is set, ORDS access logs are saved to the named location.
 For instance, the following example sets an access log location at `/user/ords_access_log/access.log`.

 *An example access log location setting.*

 You can always check ORDS settings by issuing the `ords config list --include-defaults` command.

 In this example, you can see that access logs will be saved in the `/ords_access_logs folder`.
-Setting the access log location will automatically enables access logging.
+Setting the access log location will automatically enable access logging.

 /global/standalone/etc/jetty-access-log.xml